-For whatever type of acne that you have, the root cause of it is a clogged pore.
+For whatever type of acne you have, its root cause is a clogged pore.
+Same is the case for inflamed acne.
 Well, that is the case for a lot of people.
 Propionibacterium acnes, a form of bacteria, may also cause inflamed acne.
-Comedonal acne, which is non-inflammatory in nature, occurs near to the skin’s surface and is not caused by bacteria.

 One of the severe and most common forms of acne is cystic acne.
 Cystic acne happens when the pus gets pushed further into the dermis, causing it to swell and become painful.
 Thankfully, there are treatments for the said skin issue.
 It would be best to call up your dermatologist to know the cystic acne treatment cost in order for you to prepare for it.